 What Roles Do Educators Play in Registered Apprenticeship?

 All registered apprenticeship programs include a key classroom or related training and instructional component to help students develop skills and earn a certified credential that is recognized industry-wide.
 The educational component meets business needs and prepares the apprentice for a successful career.
-As a middle school educator helping students first explore careers, or a high school or post-secondary educator ready to launch students into the workplace, there are many ways to get involved!

 As an Apprentice